HiroyukiTsujino/OMIP1-OMIP2/DRAW_figs/inter_comparison/Spin_up/README.md

 Spin_up
 ========

-  * draw figures showing spinup behaviors
+  * Draw figures that show spinup behaviors of the simulations.

+  * Note:
+     - You need to load anaconda3 to run Python scripts in this directory.

 In main part and supplement
 --------